 At the time we launched, “CAM” was the official term, and several people advised us to embrace it…something along the lines of “CAM News.”

 We politely declined.

-“Complementary” made it sound like this medicine was free, or worse, that it was merely a little green garnish on drug-based medicine’s main course.
+“Complementary” made it sound like this medicine was free, or worse, that it was merely a little green garnish on the pharmaceutical main course.

 “Alternative” invoked the adversarial dynamics we were trying to transcend.
 Plus, the word “CAM” made me think of auto parts.

 Then, there was that catch-all term “integrative,” a convenient way for the allopathic mainstream to define anything and everything it had previously excluded.

 We felt that the real “integration” that we needed would be the integration of allopathic medicine within the broader spectrum of all healing modalities.
 But the “Integrative medicine” model of the late 1990s, seemed to be about cramming all these other modalities into allopathy’s narrow toolbox—and its financial constraints.
 This struck us as misguided.